Paris Mountain Press

 There was a pause before she spoke again.
 “The quarantine, right?”

 “You got it,” the Captain replied.

-"Well, youve got your lab rat, Skipper.
-I wonder if I ought to go ahead and pull my helmet off."
+“Well, you’ve got your lab rat, Skipper.
+I wonder if I should go ahead and pull my helmet off.”

 “Message coming in, Skipper,” Farmer said.

-Staumpitz looked down at the text of the message as it appears on his screen.
+Staumpitz looked down at the message text as it appeared on his screen.

 Human crew person injured.
 So sorry, the Woogie.
 Stopped injury.
 Concerned about biologicals.